 The Operations Management Department consists of dedicated teachers and scholars in two mutually supportive disciplines:

-Coursework in these areas is suitable for those pursuing careers in consulting, financial services, healthcare services, retail, transportation, technology, government, and not-for-profit organizations.
+Coursework in these areas is critical for those pursuing careers in consulting, financial services, healthcare services, retail, transportation, technology, government, and not-for-profit organizations.
 Courses in our disciplines both intersect with and transcend the usual functional areas and are appropriate for those with primary interests in Accounting, Finance, Marketing, Computer Science or Human Resource Management.